 CSM Working Group on Global Food Governance

-Thierry Kesteloot – Oxfam Solidarité, Belgium
+Thierry Kesteloot – Oxfam Solidarité (Belgium)

-The role of the CSM Food Governance Working Group would be to support the Coordination Committee, the Advisory Group as well as the CSM transversally across other WGs on issues related to the role of the CFS in the overall food governance architecture.
+The role of the CSM Food Governance Working Group is to support the Coordination Committee, the Advisory Group as well as the CSM transversally across other WGs on issues related to the role of the CFS in the overall food governance architecture.
 In this context, the WG will take a proactive approach on the following critical issues: